Slim-Hady/Technical_College_Campus_Network/conf.md

     Impact: Reduces the time for a port to become active from 30 seconds to sub-seconds.
 This eliminates DHCP timeouts when PCs are turned on, ensuring immediate connectivity
 <img width="709" height="83" alt="image" src="https://github.com/user-attachments/assets/2b2baca9-d79c-43a9-b14c-b98feb690240" />

+Since this interface is configured as an access port exclusively for VLAN 10, PortFast is correctly enabled only for that VLAN to optimize connectivity.
+VLAN 99 is listed as disabled because this port is isolated from the Management network, confirming that traffic segmentation is working as intended

+# Admin :
+### Admin Dist :